It’s a Muddy Mess!

-While Antarctica was as beautiful as we expected, it was bittersweet to realise that even here, in one of the most remote places on our planet, humanity has had an impact.
+While Antarctica was as beautiful as we expected, it was bittersweet to realize that even here, in one of the most remote places on our planet, humanity has had an impact.
 I had been to Antarctica before as a tourist and although my first visit had been brief, I could see that even after a few short years, things had already changed.

 I was so excited about this expedition.
 My focus was on making beautiful images, but over the course of the month in Antarctica, as we dived deeper into our story, I began noticing things that initially didn’t strike me as a problem.
 As the days went on, the hard reality of what was happening here became clear.